april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 ## Purpose
 To ensure that changes to the laws of the April Knights are well maintained, to reduce the maintenance burden of tracking old changes, and to increase the ease of making needed changes in the future.

-It is the intent of this act to move the April Knights towards a proper VCS for all official government affairs.
+It is the intent of this act to move the April Knights towards a proper Version Control System (VCS) for all official government affairs.
 Moving to a VCS will also have the benefit of allowing the April Knights to tighten the scope of text within the statutes, making it faster and easier to read the legislative rules while still allowing for greater insight to be available when needed.

 This bill does not prevent non-official usage of other systems such as google docs for government and similarly does not apply to anything that isn't part of the official governing documents of the April Knights.

-## Background
-If passed, this act codifies the creation of separate laws and statutes for the April Knights.
-Statutes are the written rules that govern the order.
-Laws are the broader conversation and dealings that enact, amend, or repeal text within the statutes.
-Using the order's VCS, both councils will vote on bills that may effect any changes in any number of specific statutes.

 ## Definitions
 * Bill: A proposed change to the governing rules of the April Knights that must pass both the upper and the lower council.